Coming from ngx-formly? The migration guide maps

 value: null, // allowed; also the resolved default when omitted

 }Read-side caveat.
-A user clearing a text input reads back as "", not null — this is a DOM/Web IDL contract, identical to classic Reactive Forms. nullable is a contract for accepted values, not a guarantee of emitted ones.
+A user clearing a text input reads back as "", not null.
+This is a DOM/Web IDL contract, identical to classic Reactive Forms. nullable is a contract for accepted values, not a guarantee of emitted ones.
 If your backend distinguishes null from empty string, handle the coercion at submission.

 Next Steps

-- Examples — Browse complete form examples
+- Examples: Browse complete form examples

-- Field Types — Per-field adapter props reference
+- Field Types: Per-field adapter props reference

-- Building an Adapter — Build your own adapter
+- Building an Adapter: Build your own adapter